 Frankenmuth, Michigan: Bavarian-Themed Christmas TownChristmas and Bavaria -- who could ask for anything more, especially on a summer road trip?
-Stand next to the giant Santa statue on a sweltering summer afternoon.
+Stand next to the giant Santa statue on a sweltering July afternoon.

 Bronner's Christmas Wonderland